Overview of the Co-op Faculty Advisor role

 Cooperative Education is experiential education which consists of many activities: real-world work, academic projects assigned by the Co-op Faculty Advisor, student preparation, counseling and debriefing.
 These activities enhance student learning, build maturity and insight, and contribute to graduates who are prepared to function effectively in the world of work.
 Because co-op is an academic learning strategy, Montclair State University expects students to integrate the learning that occurs in the workplace with their formal studies: this is the vital role the faculty plays in the process.

 Once a student accepts a position with an employing organization and officially registers for a co-op course, the student is assigned to a Co-op Faculty Advisor.
 Together, the student and the Co-op Faculty Advisor will develop a learning agreement that outlines the academic projects to be completed during the semester.
+The Cooperative Education Faculty Handbook is a helpful resource for Co-op Faculty Advisors.

 Certain academic departments require that their co-op students attend a series of seminars during the semester.
 These seminars, facilitated by the student's Co-op Faculty Advisor, are designed to foster discussion and reflection on relevant work and career-related issues.